-I.Z.1.
-Assemblies are part of a high school curriculum.
-They are offered to promote school spirit and unity, to expose students to parts of the school or community they would otherwise not experience, or to share a presentation to an audience larger than a classroom.
-Assemblies are offered to enrich the students' high school experience.
-I.Z.2.
+- I.Z.1.
 There are three types of attendance requirements for assemblies.
 First, there are assemblies where all students are expected to attend.
-The dates, time of day, and location of each assembly will be determined by the Administration in conjunction with the Student Council/Student Activities Board and their sponsors.
+The dates, time of day, and location of each assembly will be determined by the Administration in conjunction with the Student Council / Student Activities Board and their sponsors.
 The option of a study hall will be offered as an alternative to these assemblies.
 All students must attend either the assembly or the study hall.
-In addition, a separate location will be designated for students, who for behavior reasons, have been removed from the assembly or study hall.
-I.Z.3.
+In addition, a separate location will be designated for students, who for behavior reasons, have been removed from the assembly or study hall. - I.Z.2.
 The second type of assembly is an optional assembly or one which has restricted attendance.
 Teachers of eligible students may choose to take their class to the assembly, or not, as they deem appropriate.
 Teachers choosing to attend the assembly will prepare their students for the event to maximize the curricular experience.
 Teachers may not allow individual students from their class to attend.
 Teachers must sit with their classes and be responsible for the behavior of their students.
-The person organizing the assembly will provide for each attending teacher a seating chart showing where the class will be sitting.
-Requests for all optional assemblies should be made at least fifteen (15) school days in advance via a Facilities Request Form.
-An agenda / schedule for the event should be attached.
-A decision for approval or non-approval of a voluntary assembly by the Administration will be based on its educational benefit to students.
+The person organizing the assembly will provide for each attending teacher a seating chart showing where the class will be sitting. - I.Z.3.

-I.Z.4.
 The third type of assembly is one that is mandatory for all students or for designated classes such as a class election assembly.
 Attendance is required and alternative setting will be provided.
 Teachers of all classes whose attendance is required will accompany their classes to the assembly and supervise them during the presentation.
-The Administration reserves the right to schedule mandatory assemblies, other than spirit assemblies, if they feel the content of the assembly is beneficial to all students, if the health and safety of students is in question, or if mandated by the District for a specific purpose.
-(Res 10-15, 5/21/98)
+The Administration reserves the right to schedule mandatory assemblies, other than spirit assemblies, if they feel the content of the assembly is beneficial to all students, if the health and safety of students is in question, or if mandated by the District for a specific purpose. - I.Z.4.

-I.Z.5.
 The annual Senior Advanced Placement Government debates are a mandatory assembly for all Juniors and Seniors.
 Freshman and Sophomore student attendance is encouraged but will be left to the discretion of the respective teachers.
-Res 11-39, 4/11/00)